About

 Short Bio

-Felipe Tobar is an Associate Professor in Machine Learning at the Department of Mathematics and I-X, at Imperial College London.
+Felipe Tobar is an Associate Professor in Machine Learning at the Department of Mathematics, at Imperial College London.
 Previously, he was an Associate Professor at Universidad de Chile and the Director of the Initiative for Data and Artificial Intelligence of the same Institution.
 He is an invited researcher at the Center for Mathematical Modeling and the Advanced Center for Electrical and Electronic Engineering.
 Felipe was a postdoc at the Machine Learning Group, University of Cambridge, during 2015 and received a PhD in Signal Processing from Imperial College London in 2014.
 Felipe's research interests lie in the interface between Machine Learning and Statistical Signal Processing, including approximate inference, Bayesian nonparametrics, spectral estimation, optimal transport and Gaussian processes.

 Photos: Color, BW.